norok2/pymrt/README.rst

 Overview
 --------
-This software provides a support Python library and auxiliary console based tools to perform common tasks for the analysis of quantitative MRI data.
+This software provides a support Python library and auxiliary console-based tools to perform common tasks for Magnetic Resonance Imaging (MRI).
+The aim is to be the Swiss Army knife of MRI.

+At present, the following features are best supported:

+- generic tools for image analysis from an MRI perspective
+- data analysis for quantitative MRI experiments

+On top of this, additional effort is currently being put in the following
+areas:

+- image reconstruction and related features (e.g. coil combination, etc.)

 It is relatively easy to extend and users are encouraged to tweak with it.